-Westland Machine Shop/WestTech Coatings is an ISO 9001:2015 certified full-service precision machining and custom coating operation.
+Westland Machine Shop and Specialty Coatings is a ISO 9001:2015 certified full-service precision machining and custom coating operation.
 We are located in Modesto, Ca and serve our customers nationwide.

 We can design your part for you or build to print.
 Our engineering team is well equipped to meet the complex needs of our customers.
 We use the most current versions of SolidWorks, CAMWorks, and Autodesk HSMworks for modeling, print creation, and CNC programming.